What used cars tell us about the risk of too much inflation hitting the economy

 What’s happened at places like Deal Depot and other dealers shows why some top economists and Wall Street investors are concerned that the $1.9 trillion stimulus President Biden signed into law last week could spur a risky cycle of rising prices across the whole economy.
-Nationwide, used car prices soared 17 percent nationally in seven months last year — the most of any product.
+Nationwide, used-car prices soared 17 percent nationally in seven months last year — the most of any product.

-Now, as $1,400 stimulus checks begin to post to Americans’ bank accounts this weekend — and more than a trillion dollars of additional aid will soon be released — some fear that too much cash could overstimulate the economy altogether and trigger the kind of inflation the U.S. hasn’t seen in decades.
+Now, as $1,400 stimulus checks begin to post to Americans’ bank accounts this weekend — and more than a trillion dollars of additional aid will soon be released — some fear that too much cash could overstimulate the economy altogether and trigger the kind of inflation the United States hasn’t seen in decades.

-But the story of America’s used car market also helps explain why the White House and Federal Reserve Chair Jerome H. Powell, who is charged with guarding against excessive inflation, insist the economy can absorb all that money without suffering a hard-to-control bout of inflation.
+But the story of America’s used-car market also helps explain why the White House and Federal Reserve Chair Jerome H. Powell, who is charged with guarding against excessive inflation, insist the economy can absorb all that money without suffering a hard-to-control bout of inflation.

 It’s a big bet — one that pits the hope that the American economy can rapidly return to full strength against the risk that the economy will overheat and the Fed will have to quickly raise interest rates, causing a new recession.

 After zooming higher last year, the price of used cars has fallen a bit from its late-summer peak.
-Similar stories go for other goods and services: home values soared, while rent in some big cities fell.
+Similar stories go for other goods and services: Home values soared, while rent in some big cities fell.
 The cost of food jumped, but the price of clothing declined.

 “Inflation is actually a very complicated beast, and I think you’re going to hear, over the next 12 months, Jay Powell reference a lot of different prices,” said Skanda Amarnath, research director at Employ America, a left-leaning think tank that advocates for the Fed to let the economy run hot.
-“There’s the health care dynamic, used cars dynamic, airfare dynamic, lodging dynamic and apparel dynamic.
+“There’s the health-care dynamic, used-cars dynamic, airfare dynamic, lodging dynamic and apparel dynamic.
 And all these things work in different directions.”

 All told, the consumer price index, which measures inflation, has tracked well below 2 percent — the Fed’s target rate.
 And while the influx of more federal cash may push up demand for certain products, and cause overall inflation to creep above 2 percent, Fed officials say there’s no reason to expect prices will spiral out of control.
 Indeed, if inflation is to average 2 percent in the longer run, it would need to exceed 2 percent for some time to make up for long periods of slower price growth.